gkjpettet/strike3/README.md

 Note the flanking three semicolons in the [frontmatter](#frontmatter) which separate it from your post content.

 ### Step 3: Set the theme
 Every site needs a theme and Strike3 supports a comprehensive theming system.
 You can either create your own or download one made by our community.
 Helpfully, Strike3 provides a very simple theme to get you started called `primary`.
 Strike3 sets this as your site’s theme.
-Using a different theme is easy - just copy the theme folder to `/themes` in the site root and set the `theme` value in `config.json` to the theme name.
+Using a different theme is easy - just copy the theme folder you want to use  to `/themes` in the site root and set the `theme` value in `config.json` to the theme name.
 You can read more about this [here](#themes).

 ### Step 4: Build the site
 Building your site is quick and easy.
 Just navigate to the root of your site in Terminal and type: `strike3 build`:

 ```
 Success ✓
-Site built in 88 ms
+Site built in 200 ms
 ```

 ### Step 5: Upload your site
-Simply copy the contents of the `/public` folder created by the build command to the root of your web host and your site is live.
+To publish your site just copy the entire contents of the `/public` folder created by the build command to the root of your web host.

 ## <a id="config">Configuration</a>
 Strike3 requires the presence of a configuration file in the root of the site directory named `config.json`.
-Not only does this contain a number of mandatory values needed by Strike3 to build your site but it can specify additional options and arbitrary data for your themes to use.
+Not only does this contain a number of mandatory values needed by Strike3 to build your site but it can specify additional options and contain arbitrary data for your themes to use.

 Below is the configuration file created by Strike3 when you run the `strike3 create site` command:

 ```
 {
   "title":"my-blog",
-  "theme":"",
+  "theme": "primary",
   "archives":false,
   "rss":true,
   "baseURL":"\/",
   "description":"My great website",
-  "postsPerPage":10
+  "postsPerPage":10,
+  “BuildDrafts”: false
 }
 ```
 Omitting any of the values above will cause Strike3 to use it’s defaults.
-A list of all values controlling site creation recognised by Aoife are listed below:
+A list of all values controlling site creation recognised by Strike3 are listed below:

 ```
 archives:                   true
 # Whether or not build archive listings (set to true if active theme demands it)

 baseURL:                    "/"
-# Hostname (and path) to the root, e.g. http://aoife.io
+# Hostname (and path) to the root, e.g. https://strike3.xyz

 description:                "My great website"
 # A description of the site.
 Used in some themes as a tagline